serifpersia/pianolux-arduino/README.md

 To run the app you would need to install latest java 32-bit

-and use the provided Arduino sketch .ino file and upload that your arduino.
+and use the provided Arduino sketch .ino file and upload that your arduino(arduino leonardo recommended).

-Make sure you use pwm pin 5 for data or modify the code for your pin number.
+Make sure you use pwm pin 5 for data or modify the code for your pwm pin number.

-Start the app and select your Midi input, arduino port, type of piano(size of keys, currently supporting 88,76,61 and 49).
+Start the app and select your Midi input device, arduino port, type of piano(size of keys, currently supporting 88,76,61 and 49).
-Click Open and initially press change color to start testing if note is pressed an led should light up...
+Default is 88, make sure to change the preset with arrows on the screen.
+Click Open.Default color is white(sliders rgb sliders are maxed out) and the brightness is set to half(Use higher brightness at your own risk.
+If you're powering the leds of off arduino's 5V pins make sure your not maxing out the current usage.
+Also make sure you don't leave your arduino plugged in to the usb port if your not using it!

-Now that you tested and confirmed it works you can change the color with the sliders and also brightness
+Chose your prefered color using rgb sliders and change brightness of the leds with the brightness slider aboe the rgb sliders.

-Click change color to confirm color and brightness.

 If you have a specific use case you and already defined presets don't work for you, you can use advance user mode to manually select each variable